Overview

 - mlatom.models.physnet(**kwargs)[source]

-Returns an PhysNet model object (see
+Returns a PhysNet model object (see

 mlatom.interfaces.physnet_interface.physnet